plumier/plumier/docs/Controller.md

 ## Controller Naming
 Plumier doesn't strictly limit the controller name, but controller must has name that end with `Controller`.
 This is useful when you have a non controller class inside `controller/` directory.
 Controller naming best practice is using plural word, such as `AnimalsController`, `UsersController`

+## Parameters
+Controller parameter can be bound into some Http Request part automatically by using [Parameter Binding](./refs/parameter-binding).
+Plumier provided automatic type conversion based on parameter data type and can do some validation to sanitize http request part populated into controller parameters.

+## Return Value
+Controller can return JavaScript object that will be formatted into JSON result.
+For more advance result that require setting http status or response header can be done using [`ActionResult`](./action-result).

+## Throwing Errors
+Any uncaught error will automatically handled by Plumier and translated into http response with status 500.
+You can throw `HttpStatusError` to provide custom error message with some http status that will be rendered into proper JSON response with appropriate status.

 ## Registration
 By default controller registration done by traverse through all files contains Controller class inside `controller/` directory.